Realidades 2 Capítulo 1b Page 16 Answers: A practical guide

 Conclusion

 Mastering the fundamentals presented in Realidades 2 Capítulo 1b equips you with a solid linguistic toolkit for everyday Spanish.
 By dissecting the exercises on page 16, converting statements into questions, expanding answers, and rehearsing realistic dialogues, you transition from rote memorization to genuine communicative competence.
-Consistent, purposeful practice — whether through flash‑cards, self‑recordings, or interactive role‑plays — will cement these patterns, allowing you to navigate introductions, personal details, and simple conversations with confidence.
+That's why consistent, purposeful practice — whether through flash‑cards, self‑recordings, or interactive role‑plays — will cement these patterns, allowing you to figure out introductions, personal details, and simple conversations with confidence.
 Keep revisiting these strategies as you progress, and let each new chapter build upon the foundation you’ve established here.